Are Standing Armies Biblical? – An Answer from 1 Samuel 8

 That points to Israel having an inner desire to be like the nations around them in regard to how they were being ruled.
 It also pointed to them resisting the laws and commands of God and drifting toward the worldview and sin of the nations surrounding them.

-Another probable factor was they may have become weary of having to be mustered to battle against their enemies after God judged them over and over again for their sinning against Him, and raised up judges to remove the yoke of the authority of those nations off of Israel’s back.
+Another probable factor was they may have become weary of having to be mustered to battle against their enemies after God judged them over and over again for sinning against Him, having to raise up judges to remove the yoke of the authority of those nations off of Israel’s back.

 That suggests Israel didn’t want to be held responsible for their sins by being required to go to war against their oppressors.
 Instead, they wanted a king and a standing army to go to war on their behalf.
 I believe that means they didn’t want to be held accountable for their actions by being required to battle to remove the yoke off of them with the help of the appointed judge and the Lord.

 Whatever all the reasons behind wanting a king and the accompanying standing army, the major reason according to God Himself was they were rejecting Him.
 How did they reject Him?
-They did it by wanting to abandon the God-given system of judges and replace it with a king that took the place of God.
+They did it by wanting to abandon the God-given system of judges and personal responsibility, replacing it with a king that took the place of God.

 With a king they had a visible representative, which apparently was the result of their lack of faith in the invisible God they were expected to serve and obey.

-The judges represented the invisible God by judging the people according to the laws of God, once they conquered the enemies of Israel.
-Interestingly, there weren’t always a judge in place.
-One was called by God usually in response to His judgement on Israel and His allowing His people to be temporarily conquered.
+The judges represented the invisible God by judging the people according to the laws of God, after they conquered the enemies of Israel that had been allowed temporary power over them.
+Interestingly, there wasn’t always a judge in place.
+One was called by God in response to His judgement on Israel by allowing His people to be temporarily conquered.
 They would call on Him after getting weary from being oppressed, and God would use the judge first, to deliver Israel from its enemies, and second, to judge the nation according to the revealed law of God.
 This was what Israel was rejecting; the laws of God administered by the judge.